 What is CAVIT?
 The Central Arizona Valley Institute of Technology (CAVIT) is a public school district working in partnership with thirteen area high schools: Casa Grande Union High School, Coolidge High School, Florence High School, Imagine Prep School, Maricopa High School, Mission Heights Preparatory High School, Poston Butte High School, PPEP Tec High School, San Tan Foothills High School, Santa Cruz Valley Union High School, Sequoia Pathway Academy School, Villa Oasis High School, and Vista Grande High School.
 Students in the thirteen area high schools can begin preparing for high-wage, high-demand occupations while in high school.
-Any junior or senior who has met prerequisites of an approved career and technology education program may enroll.
+Any junior or senior who has met prerequisites, including graduates up to the age of 21, may enroll.

 Learn more about us:

 The fundamental reason we exist is to serve our stakeholders.

 This is the focal point of all of our efforts.

 The Central Arizona Valley Institute of Technology provides Career and Technology Education opportunities for students to become members of a competitive workforce.

 In pursuit of CAVIT's preferred future, we are constantly striving to achieve our vision: Education with a Purpose.

 What We Do